 Reference Sources for Background Material

-Find topic overviews, key concepts, terminology and reference lists
+Find topic summaries, key concepts, terminology and reference lists

 Find articles, essays, book chapters and monographs

 Requesting items not available at Cornell

 Some tips on how to evaluate the sources you've found

 Guides and Resources for preparing your bibliography

 Cornell University is located on the traditional homelands of the Gayogo̱hó꞉nǫ' (the Cayuga Nation).
 The Gayogo̱hó꞉nǫ' are members of the Haudenosaunee Confederacy, an alliance of six sovereign Nations with a historic and contemporary presence on this land.
 The Confederacy precedes the establishment of Cornell University, New York state, and the United States of America.
 We acknowledge the painful history of Gayogo̱hó꞉nǫ' dispossession, and honor the ongoing connection of Gayogo̱hó꞉nǫ' people, past and present, to these lands and waters.